 If you reach this part of the article, then you’re fully aware that the delivery app market is trending and growing fast.
 Naturally, after you define a business model, monetization strategy, and main feature, the question of costs arises.
 We try to make the process for our clients as transparent as possible, and we always openly discuss all financial and time matters.

-We know how to build a delivery app quickly – for the Purrweb team average delivery app development time is 6,5 months.
+We know how to build a delivery app quickly — for the Purrweb team, an average delivery app development time is 6.5 months.
 Let’s do math now!

 When you create a delivery app with us, you pay for: